precice/precice.github.io/pages/community/eccomas-coupled-2021.md

 You can submit your abstract [until March 15, 2021](https://congress.cimne.com/coupled2021/frontal/Dates.asp).

 We will update this page with more details in April.
+Follow the discussion on [the forum](https://precice.discourse.group/t/precice-invited-session-at-eccomas-coupled-2021/448).

 ## Further talks about preCICE